June 3, 2021

 (26) Gatherings are not permitted outside the Church.

-(27) After Services, you must immediately return to your car and leave the Church [ASSMCA] property.
+(27) After Services, you must return to your car and leave.

-(28) Food and drink are not to be consumed on the Church property.
+(28) Snacks and drink (if available) are to be consumed quickly on the Church property.

 (29) Communicants will return to their homes and recite the Prayers of Thanksgiving After Holy Communion.